RHCSA Practical Lab Series β Creating a Collaborative Directory

 β

-confirms that the SetGID
+The s in drwxrws--- confirms that the SetGID bit is active.

 π Step 4: Verify SELinux Context (Optional but Recommended)

-πΉ Check the SELinux context for /home/team
+πΉ Check the SELinux context for /home/team:

 [root@node1 ~]# ls -Z /home